cabforum/smime/SBR.md

 ### 4.9.7 CRL issuance frequency

-For the status of Subscriber Certificates: if the CA publishes a CRL, then the CA SHALL update and reissue CRLs at least once every seven days, and the value of the `nextUpdate` field SHALL NOT be more than ten days beyond the value of the `thisUpdate` field.
+For the status of Subscriber Certificates: the CA SHALL update and reissue CRLs at least once every seven days, and the value of the `nextUpdate` field SHALL NOT be more than ten days beyond the value of the `thisUpdate` field.

 For the status of Subordinate CA Certificates: the CA SHALL update and reissue CRLs at least: